 Managed Windows domain and provided end user support.
 Planned, budgeted, and executed setup of new field offices.

 My father was a huge nerd; my technical learnings started early.
 At age seven I had access to our family computer: a 486 with QBASIC.
+When we weren't playing on the 486, we were launching model rockets or rebuilding one of our old volkswagens.
 I have the pleasure to work in a field that I enjoy, and I'm always willing to get involved and help a company or individual reach their goals.
 I've worked with numerous clients over the years in various capabilities-- most recently with TCB Courier, a San Francisco based company.

 Ten thousand push-ups by the end of the year?
 Join the challenge.
 A simple to use website for logging push-ups and competing with friends.